wavefrontHQ/docs/pages/doc/proxies_histograms.md

 #### Sending Distribution Data Format Histograms

-To indicate to the Wavefront proxy that incoming data is a _distribution_, you send the data to the **distribution** port listed in the table in [Histogram Proxy Ports](#histogram-proxy-ports).
+To indicate to the Wavefront proxy that incoming data is a distribution, you send the data to the **distribution** port listed in the table in [Histogram Proxy Ports](#histogram-proxy-ports).

 ## Histogram Configuration

-Histograms are supported by Wavefront proxy 4.8 and higher.
-Using histograms require that you [configure various options](proxies_configuring.html) in the Wavefront proxy.
+The Wavefront proxy supports numerous histogram configuration options.
+For general proxy configuration instructions, see [Configuring Wavefront Proxies](proxies_configuring.html).

 ### Histogram Proxy Ports

-To indicate that metrics should be treated as histogram data, you send the metrics to a specific Wavefront proxy TCP port depending on whether you are sending a distribution or by aggregation interval.
-For example:
+To indicate that metrics should be treated as histogram data, you send the metrics to configurable Wavefront proxy TCP ports depending on whether you are sending a distribution or by aggregation interval.

 <table width="75%">
 <colgroup>